zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_attestation_integration_guide.rst

   is OFF.
 Set to ON in a platform's CMake file if the attest HAL is not yet properly ported to it.
 - ``SYMMETRIC_INITIAL_ATTESTATION``: Select symmetric initial attestation.
   Default value: OFF.
+- ``ATTEST_INCLUDE_TEST_CODE``: The initial attestation implementation is instrumented with additional test code.
+This is required in order to run some of the initial attestation regression tests.
+  These tests are not required to be run by platform integrators, and are only meant to be used for development or modification of the initial attestation implementation.
+  Enabling this option enables T_COSE_DISABLE_SHORT_CIRCUIT_SIGN which will short circuit the signing operation.
+  Default value: OFF.

 Related compile time options